How to Name a Startup: Step-by-Step Naming Process

 Most states allow checking name availability online before filing.
 Some states require name reservations before incorporation if you're not ready to file immediately.

 Many founders delay naming, thinking they need complete product clarity first.
-This causes rushed decisions when incorporation deadlines or launch dates arrive.
-Start the naming process during early development, not after product is built.
+This leads to rushed decisions when incorporation deadlines or launch dates arrive.
+Start the naming process during early development, not after the product is built.

 Naming trends shift constantly.
 A few years ago, two-letter .io domains were hot.
 Then "get-" prefixes.
 Then "-ly" suffixes.
 Chasing current trends means your name will feel dated as soon as the trend passes.
 Choose something more timeless.

-Gathering input is valuable, but naming by committee creates mediocrity.
+Gathering input is useful, but naming by committee creates mediocrity.
 Too many opinions lead to compromise choices that excite nobody.
-The founding team should make the final call, considering input but not requiring consensus approval.
+The founding team should make the final call, considering input but not requiring unanimous approval.

 Startup naming follows a logical process: understand constraints, define strategy, generate options systematically, filter ruthlessly, validate with target users, and secure protection quickly.

 The name you choose matters, but it's not destiny.
-Many successful startups refined names during development (YouTube was "Tune In Hook Up" initially) or even after launch.
-The meaning and equity of your brand will be built through product quality, customer experience, and market positioning—not just the name itself.
+Many successful startups changed names during development (YouTube was originally "Tune In Hook Up") or even after launch.
+Your brand equity will be built through product quality, customer experience, and market positioning, not just the name.

 Start your naming process early, follow the framework above, and make a confident decision.
 Then focus your energy on building a product and company that makes the name memorable for the right reasons.